Selective031/RazorBoard/README.md

 - File -> Import -> File System

 Select the folder where you downloaded the repository.
+Make sure you set the project as "Release": Project -> Build Configurations -> Set Active -> Release.
+This will speed up the firmware quite a lot.

 After import you need to add a few things:

 - Right click on the project